A Few Notes + Where to Eat in Calgary

 Hello hello!
 Here’s a quick round-up of our favorite Calgary spots to kick off coverage of our travels to Alberta and British Columbia, Canada.
 We went to Calgary primarily to visit friends but were delighted by our adventures there.
 Given that our hosts are epic chefs, we didn’t eat out a ton.
 Yet somehow over the course of a few days we managed to sample nearly all of their favorite restaurants.
 Maybe because they’re epic hosts, too.
 Or maybe because Calgary is a cattle-ranching town at heart, and most of us don’t really eat beef.
 Win-win.
 (One win for us, one for the cows, let’s say.)

 Here’s a peek at where we ate and where we played.
-Browse through the photos and details or head straight to the basics in the recommendations section.

 The Coup Vegetarian Restaurant